-- A. Engineer's cost estimate (also may be known as engineer's opinion of probable construction cost); - B. Plan check and inspection fees (as set by city resolution); - C. Certificate of liability insurance for city funded public projects contracted by the city (not less than one million dollars single incident and two million dollars aggregate);

-- D. Preconstruction meeting (if required by some other provision of this code); - E. Performance Assurance(s).
+- A. Engineer's cost estimate (also may be known as engineer's opinion of probable construction cost); - B. Plan check and inspection fees (as set by city resolution); - C. Certificate of liability insurance for city funded public projects contracted by the city (not less than one million dollars single incident and two million dollars aggregate); - D. Preconstruction meeting (if required by some other provision of this code); - E. Performance Assurance(s).
 Applicant must submit a letter of commitment, cash deposit or other form of assurance in form and substance satisfactory to the city engineer and city attorney, to cover the engineer's cost estimate for the construction of the stormwater facility.
-This is required to assure that the following are accomplished to the satisfaction of the city engineer: - 1.
-Work shown on the development plans is accomplished, - 2.
-Appropriate as-built/record drawings and electronic files are delivered to the city.
+This is required to assure that the following are accomplished to the satisfaction of the city engineer:

+- 1. Work shown on the development plans is accomplished, - Appropriate as-built/record drawings and electronic files are delivered to the city.
 (As-built drawings, or record drawings, will be on four-mil Mylar.)
 Electronic files shall be submitted per city engineer format requirements, - 3.
 Compliance with the criteria in this chapter and the Public Works Stormwater and Grading Design Standards, as well as with other city standards, ordinances, resolutions or rules, - 4.
 Permanent stabilization and/or restoration of the impact from the development, - 5.
 Fulfillment of all conditions of approval, - 6.
 Payment of all outstanding fees, - 7.
-Submittal of any required maintenance guarantee(s); - F. Developer/engineer agreement for public works improvements; - G. Land division compliance agreement (if applicable); - H. Project engineer's certificate of completion; - I. Operation and maintenance easement (if applicable); - J. Details on individual items required by this subsection can be obtained by contacting the city's engineering division.
-Many items, such as the engineer's cost estimate and plan check and inspection fee, maybe be submitted in conjunction with documentation for other infrastructure improvements that are done with the development (such as street, sanitary sewer, and water).
+Submittal of any required maintenance guarantee(s); - F. Developer/engineer agreement for public works improvements; - G. Land division compliance agreement (if applicable); - H. Project engineer's certificate of completion; - I. Operation and maintenance easement, if required by subsection A of this section (for an example see Appendix 2-3 of the Public Works Stormwater and Grading Design Standards); (if applicable); - J. Details on individual items required by this subsection can be obtained by contacting the city's engineering division.
+Many items, such as the engineer's cost estimate and plan check and inspection fee, are frequently incorporated with maybe be submitted in conjunction with documentation for other infrastructure improvements that are done with the development (such as street, sanitary sewer, and water).